ut-effectiveness/utDataStoR/README.md

-The utDataStoR package provides a centralized repository of standardized SQL queries and data collections, ensuring that university analysts have access to the same accurate data, while also being user-friendly to facilitate efficient and consistent report generation.
+The utDataStoR package provides a centralized repository of standardized SQL queries and data collections, ensuring that university analysts have access to the same accurate code, while also being user-friendly to facilitate efficient and consistent report generation.
 Additionally, it enhances security by centralizing data management, facilitates cross-campus initiatives by providing a unified data source for